Teach Kids How To Repair Things

 Learn to repair things yourself, and teach your kids how to repair them as well.

 A light stops working.
 The door is squeaking when it closes.
-The toilet won’t flush correctly.
+The toilet will not flush correctly.
 The faucet is leaking.
-There’s some other minor annoyance inside of your home that needs to be fixed.
+There is some other minor annoyance inside of your home that needs to be fixed.
 If you own your home, then paying someone to deal with all of these little problems is going to add up fast.
 You need to learn to deal with the little things around the house in order to have a nice home to live in.

 Many people grew up in households where they saw their parents doing things around the house.
 Replacing a light bulb is quite straightforward, and something everyone should be able to do, but what about replacing the outlet when it stops working?
 If you ever saw your parents do this, then you're probably comfortable with doing it yourself.
 If you didn’t see them do it though, you might be quite scared.